ronyefreitas/kaggle-titanic/README.md

 * Pandas
 * Numpy
 * XGBoost
+%

-## Project Description
+%## Project Description
-(Provide more detailed overview of the project.
+%(Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
+What specific data %analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
-Feel free to number or bullet point things here)
+Feel free to number or bullet point %things here)

 ## Dataset
 ### Raw Data Dictionary (provided by [Kaggle](https://www.kaggle.com/))